 $6.00 for senior citizens and students

-Free to RCTC students with student ID
+Free for RCTC students with valid student ID

 COVID-19 Restrictions — Please Ready Carefully